Flushed Away: Production

 The idea for a film about rats that fall in love in sewers was proposed by animator Sam Fell during the production of Aardman Animation's Chicken Run (2000).
-At the time, Aardman encouraged everyone at the company to come up with ideas for features for the DreamWorks partnership.
+At the time, Aardman Animations encouraged everyone at the company to come up with ideas for features for the DreamWorks Pictures and DreamWorks Animation partnership.
 In 2001, Fell, along with development executive Mike Cooper, and producer Peter Lord developed the concept into a story before pitching it to DreamWorks.
-The film was first announced in July 2002, and in what was then a surprise move, it was revealed as being Aardman's very first CGI feature project.
+The film was first announced in July 2002, and in what was then a surprise move, it was revealed as being Aardman Animations's first-ever all-3D CGI animation project.
 Lord described the pitch as "The African Queen with the gender roles reversed.".
-After the film was announced, Comic writing duo Dick Clement and Ian La Frenais were contracted to write the script, which had the working title Ratropolis.
+After the film was announced, comic writing duo Dick Clement and Ian La Frenais were contracted to write the script, which had the working title Ratropolis.
 In 2003, David Bowers joined in to direct the film with Fell.
-Other writers were also later brought in to help write the script, including Frasier writers Christopher Lloyd and Joe Keenan, and Twins and Johnny English writer William Davies.
+Other writers were also later brought in to help write the script, including Frasier writers and showrunners Christopher Lloyd and Joe Keenan, and Twins and Johnny English writer William Davies.

-Traditionally, Aardman had used stop-motion for their animated features, but it was complex to render water with this technique, and using real water could damage plasticine models.
-It would have also been expensive to composite CGI into shots that include water, of which there are many in the movie, so the company chose to make Flushed Away their first all-CGI production.
-This is the third and final of three Aardman-produced films released by DreamWorks.
-Aardman's turbulent experience with DreamWorks during the making of this film and The Curse of the Were-Rabbit led to the split between the two studios.
+Traditionally, Aardman Animations had used stop-motion claymation for their animated feature films, but it was too complex to animate water with this technique, and using actual water can damage plasticine models.
+It would have been also expensive to composite 3D CGI animation into shots that include water, of which there are many in the film, so the company chooses to make Flushed Away their first-ever all-3D CGI animation project.
+This is the third and final of three Aardman Animations-produced films released by DreamWorks Animation.
+Aardman's turbulent experience with DreamWorks Animation during the making of this film and The Curse of the Were-Rabbit led to the split between the two studios.